jbhopkins/bioxtasraw/docs/source/tutorial/s2_efa.rst

     *   *Note:* For the Forward EFA plot, SVD is run on just the first two frames, then the first three, and so on, until all frames in the range are included.
 As more frames are added, the singular values change, as shown on the plot.
-When a singular values starts increasingly sharply, it indicates that there is a new scattering component in the scattering profile measured at that point.
+When a singular value starts increasingly sharply, it indicates that there is a new scattering component in the scattering profile measured at that point.
 So, for the first ~150 frames, there are no new scattering components (i.e. just buffer scattering).
 At frame ~147, we see the first singular value (the singular value with index 0,